 Wear and Tear: Normal foot traffic may fade some of the color from a carpet.
 Areas may become thin, or the carpet may peel up around the corners.
 The sun and the material of tenants’ shoes or socks will naturally degrade the carpet over time, but this can be combatted through regular carpet cleaning.

 Damage: Your tenants will be on the hook for carpet cleaning related to spills or burns in the carpet.
-The same goes for stains or smells from their pets, although the pet deposit may be used to cover this rather than the security deposit.
+The same goes for stains or smells from the pets of a tenant, although the pet deposit may be used to cover this rather than the tenant's security deposit.
+It depends on your rental agreement with the tenant.

 Wear and Tear: Because bathrooms are typically high-volume zones that are subject to heat and steam from bathing, they age more quickly than other areas.
 The tub area may become rusty or mildewy.
 Tiles will fade, sinks and drains may start flowing more slowly.
-Light scratches and scuffs on tiles and walls are part of normal wear and tear.
+Light scratches and scuffs on tiles and walls are part of normal wear and tear and the tenant is not responsible for it.

 Hardwood Floor Condition

 Damage: Deep scratches in the hardwood count as tenant damages, as they’re usually caused by improper furniture moving.
-Water damage, large dings or chips, or permanent stains are also tenant damages that should result in security deposit penalties.
+Water damage, large dings or chips, or permanent stains are also tenant damages that should result in security deposit penalties when the tenant moves.

 Normal Wear and Tear: The Bottom Line